Alexander Von Humboldt: Biography Of The Father Of Geography

 Unfortunately, Alexander and Wilhelm’s father died when they were ten and twelve years old, respectively.
 Therefore, his mother was widowed for the second time.
 She was in charge of managing the family economy so that her children continued to receive the best education possible, even if this meant giving up certain luxuries that, due to her position, she could have afforded.

-You may be interested: Hypatia of Alexandria: Biography and Contributions of This Greek Philosopher
+You may be interested: Gottlob Frege: Biography of This German Philosopher

 Youth and first trips